 “While AWS revenue came in ‘only’ in line with expectations, it did so at better margin and with commentary to suggest the accelerated pace of growth should carry into 2024,” William Blair’s equity analysis team, which rates the stock at Outperform, said after the company’s fourth-quarter earnings report Feb.
 1. “Cloud migrations are picking up again, some of which were postponed over the last couple years, which is layering in new workloads to AWS.
 And of course, AWS’s gen AI capabilities are seeing accelerating demand, creating another tailwind.
 Though the company did not specify a revenue figure this quarter from gen AI, it articulated its belief that gen AI will drive tens of billions of dollars in revenue over the next several years.”

-After AMZN’s first quarter earnings report for 2024, AWS’s profit margins continued to widen on accelerating revenue growth of 17% year over year, faster than analyst expectations going into the report.
+After AMZN’s third quarter earnings report for 2024, AWS’s profit margins continued to widen on accelerating revenue growth of 11% year over year, faster than analyst expectations going into the report.

 Related: 10 Best Vanguard Funds for the Everyday Investor